 Our supervisory board was first established in 2021.
-The annual compensation packages for their services as supervisory board members consist of $\notin$ 50,000 for the chairperson, $\notin$ 40,000 for the vice- chairperson and $\notin$ 25,000 for each regular supervisory board member.
-In addition, for membership in the audit committee, the chairperson receives an annual compensation of $\notin$ 20,000 and each other member an annual compensation of $\notin$ 10,000.
-For membership in the compensation committee, the chairperson receives an annual compensation of $\notin$ 12,000 and each other member an annual compensation of $\notin$ 6,000.
-For membership in the nomination and corporate governance committee, the chairperson receives an annual compensation of $\notin$ 8,000 and each other member an annual compensation of $\notin$ 4,000.
+The annual compensation packages for their services as supervisory board members consist of \in 50,000 for the chairperson, \notin 40,000 for the vice-chairperson and \notin 25,000 for each regular supervisory board member.
+In addition, for membership in the audit committee, the chairperson receives an annual compensation of \notin 20,000 and each other member an annual compensation of \notin 10,000.
+For membership in the compensation of \notin 6,000.
+For membership in the nomination and corporate governance committee, the chairperson receives an annual compensation of \notin 6,000.
+For membership in the nomination and corporate governance committee, the chairperson receives an annual compensation of \notin 6,000.
+For membership in the nomination and corporate governance committee, the chairperson receives an annual compensation of \notin 6,000.